ARauckhorst/Personal_Projects/Data Science Projects/Predicting SBA Loan Defaults/README.md

 ## Predicting SBA Loan Defaults using Classification

-### Summary:
+### Summary

 In this project, I used classification to predict whether or not a small business loan would default.
 I tested models including Random Forest, Logistic Regression, KNN, Naive Bayes, and XGBoost.

+I measured the success of my model with an F-beta score weighted towards recall, as the cost of approving a loan that will default (recall) was much higher than passing on a loan that would have paid-in-full (precision).

-I then created a Streamlit application where a user can answer questions and determine whether or not they are approved for an SBA loan based on the classification model.
+Finally, I then created a Streamlit application where a user can answer questions and determine whether or not they are approved for an SBA loan based on the classification model.